 "I speak up by backing up others who call something out."

-This year’s theme, ‘UNITE! to End Digital Violence Against All Women & Girls
+This year’s theme is "UNITE! to End Digital Violence Against All Women & Girls".

 Violence against women and girls affects one in three women.
 It is a global human rights emergency that must stop.
 As the world marks the 30th anniversary of the Beijing Declaration and Platform for Action – one of the most progressive international agreements on women’s rights to date – the UN Secretary-General’s UNiTE 2025 campaign focuses on one of the fastest-growing forms of abuse: digital violence against women and girls.
 This year’s campaign is also a reminder that digital safety is central to gender equality.